Shamrock Shake Cupcakes - your absolute favorite ice cream drink made into a minty cupcake with homemade whipped cream and a maraschino cherry on top.

 - In a large bowl using an electric mixer, cream sugar and butter for two minutes.
 Add eggs one at a time, mixing slowly after each addition.

-- Scoop batter into cupcake liners – no more than 2/3 full, or use a #24 disher to scoop batter.
+- Scoop batter into cupcake liners – no more than ⅔ full, or use a #24 disher to scoop batter.
 Bake for 15-20 minutes.
 Check cupcakes around 15 minutes to avoid over-baking.
 Insert a toothpick into the center of the cupcake, if it comes out clean it is done.
-Remove cupcakes from oven and allow cupcakes to cool in cupcake pan for 5 minutes; transfer to wire rack to cool completely.
+Remove cupcakes from the oven and allow cupcakes to cool in cupcake pan for 5 minutes; transfer to a wire rack to cool completely.
 Cupcakes should be cooled completely before frosting.